cosmos/gaia/docs/gaia-tutorials/join-mainnet.md

 **Note**
 Monikers can contain only ASCII characters.
 Using Unicode characters will render your node unreachable.

+By default, the `init` command will create your `~/.gaia` directory with subfolders `config` and `data`.
+In the `config` directory the most important files for configuration will be the `app.toml` and `config.toml`.

-You can edit this `moniker` later, in the `~/.gaia/config/config.toml` file:
+You can edit the `moniker` in the `~/.gaia/config/config.toml` file:

 ```toml
 # A custom human readable name for this node
 moniker = "<your_custom_moniker>"
 ```

-You can edit the `~/.gaia/config/app.toml` file in order to enable the anti spam mechanism and reject incoming transactions with less than the minimum gas prices:
+For optimised node performance, edit the `~/.gaia/config/app.toml` file in order to enable the anti spam mechanism and reject incoming transactions with less than the minimum gas prices:

 ```
 # This is a TOML config file.